TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 ## Setting up BTCPay Server with Ghost

-### Installation guide for your BTCPay Server - Ghost plugin
 1. Login to your BTCPay Server instance, Plugins > Manage Plugins

 2. Search for and install BTCPay Server plugin for Ghost

 3. Once installed you should see Ghost, included in the side nav, under plugins

 4. Log in to your Ghost Admin Panel on a new tab

 5. Navigate to Settings > Integrations.
 Click "Add custom integration" and name it e.g "BTCPay Server"

 6. Save the integration, another screen would pop out showing the required Ghost credentials needed by the plugin.

 7. Open up your BTCPay Server instance, and the Ghost plugin page.

 8. Copy your API Url (without the https://), Content API key, and Admin API Key from Ghost credential page into their respective input fields in your plugin page.

 9. For the username/email and password fields, enter your Ghost admin email address, and password.

 10. First save your Ghost credetials on Ghost admin portal (You can input a description before saving it if you want to) and close the pop up.

 11. Now save the credetial details on BTCPay Plugin.
 If all data is correct, it should save successfully.

 ![BTCPay Server Ghost img 1](./img/Ghost/Add_Custom_Integration_View.png)